Ten Steps to Building a Board Portfolio | Part Two

 Part of the director selection process is submitting a board resume.
 After freaking out about that, I scoured the internet for tips about preparing a board cv, and put together [what I think is] a neat board resume for myself.
 I also ensure it’s kept up to date as my board and committee positions change.

 I recommend preparing one for yourself.
 To help you build your board cv, I have used my experience to put together a framework to follow; it can be found here.
 We’re also holding a short workshop and follow-up board networking event for extra help with your board resume on Thursday 12 May in Adelaide.
-If you’re interested in joining in, visit our event page here.
+If you’re interested in joining in, our product “Five steps to build your board resume” may be useful.

 I hope these steps help you commence your board journey.